House Prepares for Historic Vote on Marijuana Decriminalization

 He added: “Our system of drug laws is what systemic racism is in this country.”

-Many members on both sides of the aisle bid farewell to Congressman Bob Woodall, a Georgia Republican, who announced he would not seek reelection last year.
+Many members on both sides of the aisle bid farewell to Congressman Rob Woodall, a Georgia Republican, who announced he would not seek reelection last year.

 Woodall opened opposition to the MORE Act for Republicans, saying he respected his colleagues’ position on the issue, but lamented the bill had no Republican input in its drafting.